95south/SHA-256_xv6_RISC-V/README.md

 - **`sysproc.c`**: Implements the `sys_hash256` system call.
 - **Makefiles**: Updated for kernel and user builds to include SHA-256 functionality.
 ‎
-- To run the code in VS Code, run the command wsl --install in terminal then make and after that make qemu.
+To run the code in VS Code, run the command `wsl --install` in terminal then `make` and after that `make qemu`.
 Than run the program
-- For more help view the report attached.‎
+For more help view the report attached.‎

 ‎‎